kyle1320/groupme-bot/README.md

 In Debug mode, information such as received / sent messages are displayed to `stdout`.

 In addition, when Debug mode is enabled, all outgoing messages will have their `bot_id` set to `process.env.DEBUG_BOT_ID`.
 This is to allow messages to be sent to a secondary chat group for testing purposes.

+Requests may also include the query parameter `debug` set to any value in order to change output messages' `bot_id` property to `process.env.DEBUG_BOT_ID` before sending.